trish1786/k8s/Services in Kubernetes.md

 ```
 curl <EXTERNAL-IP>:NodePort
 ```
 Get External IPs of the machines in the cluster.
-SSH to one of the machines and rerun the command in the previous task
+SSH to one of the machines and rerun the command in the previous task to check cluster ip inside ne
 ```
 kubectl get nodes -o wide | awk '{print $7}'
 ```